rncm-prism/prism-samplernn/README.md

 python tune.py \
   --data_dir path/to/dataset \
   --num_epochs 20 \
-  --big_frame_size 32 64 \
+  --frame_sizes 16 64 \
-  --frame_size 4 2 \
+  --frame_sizes 32 128 \
   --batch_size 32 64 128 \
   --seq_len 512 1024 \
   --num_rnn_layers 2 4
 ```

-Note that the frame sizes, which determine the number of samples consumed in a single timestep by each RNN tier, are here specified by two separate arguments, `big_frame_size` and `frame_size`.
-The value for `frame_size`, however, specifies not the number of samples but the number of lower RNN tier frames in one frame of the upper RNN tier.
-So, in the above if the tuner picks 64 as the current value of `big_frame_size` and 4 as the current value of `frame_size`, this means the lower RNN tier is processing 16 samples per frame (64 / 4).
+Note that the frame sizes, which determine the number of samples consumed in a single timestep by each RNN tier, are here specified by two separate entries of the `frame_sizes` argument.

 For more information on Keras Tuner see its [documentation pages](https://keras-team.github.io/keras-tuner/).